iulianSta/mobile-app/README.md

 **Mobile App**

-The application was a simple base school project to be able to show a basic a basic CSS template.
+The application was a simple base school project to be able to show a basic CSS template.
 After reordering to SCSS and make it responsive I had a task to add a functional simple hamburger menu.

 - Built With